-This blog is the first of a monthly series by Handicap International Goodwill Ambassador Jessica Cox, a motivational speaker, pilot, wife, and disability rights advocate who was born without arms.
+This blog is the first of a monthly series by Humanity & Inclusion (the new name of Handicap International) Goodwill Ambassador Jessica Cox, a motivational speaker, pilot, wife, and disability rights advocate who was born without arms.

 “You can’t do that!”

 I’ve heard this line more times than I can count—from kids on the playground, adults who thought they were protecting me, strangers, and even from my own inner voice in darker moments.

 When people see me for the first time, they tend to view me through the lens of their assumptions of what it means to be a woman with a disability.
 They see me in terms of limitation—of all the things they assume I can’t do.
 They simply cannot imagine living without hands or arms.

 Yet life without arms is my reality.
 I don't know how to live any other way.
 From birth, my toes, feet, and legs have been my fingers, hands, and arms.
 When I feel an itch on the top of my head, I reach my right foot up and scratch it with my big and second toe.
 I use my big toe as my thumb and my second toe as my index finger.
 I type with my toes and drive a car with my feet and legs.
 And yes, I fly an airplane without arms.

 Fortunately, I was blessed to be the child of “can do” parents.
 Growing up, they fostered a drive within me to overcome physical challenges through creativity and adaptation.
 While I’ve gained some physical and technical skills that most other people never do, like becoming a black belt in Taekwondo, other tasks that might seem simple, like getting dressed independently, took years of trial and error to master.
 Despite many frustrations and setbacks along the way, I’ve learned to banish the words, “I can’t.”